Winneshiekia

 Winneshiekia is an extinct genus of dekatriatan, a clade of chelicerate arthropods.
 Fossils of the single and type species, W. youngae, have been discovered in deposits of the Middle Ordovician period (Darriwilian epoch) in Iowa, in the United States.
 The name of the genus is derived from the Winneshiek Shale, the formation in which it was discovered.
 The species name youngae honors Jean N. Young, an American geologist who contributed greatly to the discovery of the Winneshiek Shale.
+Winneshiekia is also likely one of the oldest euchelicerates.